WIN-SE-PythonCourse/materials/docs/get_changes.md

 ![Update Available](update_img/img12.png)

+Before loading any changes, make sure that your codespace is submitted.
+To ensure everything works after the changes have been loaded, you should delete your codespace and create a new one after the update.
+Check [Submit your solution](codespace_use.md#submit-your-solution).

 To receive the changes, click on 'Sync fork' and afterwards click on the green 'Update branch' button.

 ![Receive Update](update_img/img13.png)